BlueNeptune11/GaPT/README.md

 ### Download the data

-No automated routine to get the data, download the files you are interested in from NASA's PDS database.
+No automated routine is yet implemented here to acces the data.
+Please download the files you are interested in from NASA's PDS website directly.
 This repository currently works with [.TAB files accessible under `data-highres-moon_name` in PHIO coordinates.](https://search-pdsppi.igpp.ucla.edu/search/view/?f=yes&id=pds://PPI/galileo-mag-jup-calibrated)

-Place all the files in `data/callisto/`,`data/europa/`,`data/io/` or `data/ganymede/` at the root of the project.
+Place the respective files in `data/callisto/`,`data/europa/`,`data/io/` or `data/ganymede/` at the root of the project.

 ## Running the code